harshita-chivukula/PythonforDataScience_HarshitaChivukula/README.md

-Python for Data Science Class 1
+Python for Data Science Class 1 \n
-This main branch contains the homework for Class one, in which we practice Python programming basics.
-It covers fundamental topics such as printing outputs, working with variables, lists, functions, tuples, sets, and loops.
+This main branch contains the homework for Class one, in which we practice Python programming basics.\n It covers fundamental topics such as printing outputs, working with variables, lists, functions, tuples, sets, and loops. \n

-Exercise 1: Print a Greeting
+Exercise 1: Print a Greeting\n
 Exercise 2: Basic Arithmetic
 Exercise 3: String Manipulation
 Exercise 4: Lists